catinello/nagios-check-graylog2/README.md

 Is the service processing data?
 How long does the check take?
 We monitor performance through the number of data sources, total of processed messages, index failures and the actual throughput.

-This plugin is written in standard Go which means there are no third party libraries and it is plattform independant.
-It should run on all available Go architecutres and operating systems (Linux, *BSD, Mac OS X, Windows).
+This plugin is written in standard Go which means there are no third party libraries used and it is plattform independant.
+It can compile on all available Go architecutres and operating systems (Linux, *BSD, Mac OS X, Windows).

 ##Installation:##